-I certify that I have audited the financial statements of the Police Service of Northern Ireland Police Pension Accounts for the year ended 31 March 2015 under the Police (Northern Ireland) Act 2000 as amended by the Police (Northern Ireland) Act 2003 as amended by the Northern Ireland Act 1998 (Devolution of Policing and Justice Functions) Order 2010.
+I certify that I have audited the financial statements of the Police Service of Northern Ireland Police Pension Accounts for the year ended 31 March 2016 under the Police (Northern Ireland) Act 2000 as amended by the Police (Northern Ireland) Act 2003 as amended by the Northern Ireland Act 1998 (Devolution of Policing and Justice Functions) Order 2010.
 These comprise the Combined Statement of Comprehensive Net Expenditure, the Combined Statement of Financial Position, the Combined Statement of Cash Flows, the Statement of Changes in Taxpayers' Equity, and the related notes.
 These financial statements have been prepared under the accounting policies set out within them.

-Respective responsibilities of the Accounting Officer and auditor
+Respective responsibilities of the Chief Constable and auditor

-As explained more fully in the Statement of Accounting Officer's Responsibilities, the Accounting Officer is responsible for the preparation of the financial statements and for being satisfied that they give a true and fair view.
+As explained more fully in the Statement of Responsibilities of the Chief Constable, the Chief Constable as Accounting Officer is responsible for the preparation of the financial statements and for being satisfied that they give a true and fair view.
 My responsibility is to audit, certify and report on the financial statements in accordance with the Police (Northern Ireland) Act 2000 as amended by the Police (Northern Ireland) 2003 as amended by the Northern Ireland Act 1998 (Devolution of Policing and Justice Functions) Order 2010.
 I conducted my audit in accordance with International Standards on Auditing (UK and Ireland).
 Those standards require me and my staff to comply with the Auditing Practices Board's Ethical Standards for Auditors.